equinox311/RX8-slip-ring/README.md

 - General purpose grease for the ring guide
 - Epoxy to attach brass ring to the ring guide

-If you would like to have printed parts created for you, please send me a message over at: www.facebook.com/GROMClusters and we can work something out.
+If you would like to have printed parts created for you, please send me a message over at: www.facebook.com/GROMClusters and we can work something out depending on printer useage time and cost.